mapsync/scottsville-advisory/site/content/post/jacksonian-days-festival-and-core-5k-fun-run-saturday.md

 Broken Road will perform from 2 PM-4 PM in the Library Quadrant.

 CORE 5K/Fun Run will start on East Main Street in front of US Bank.
-Fun Run at 8 am and 5K at 8:15 am.
+Fun Run at 8:15 am and 5K at 8:30am.